Note: This is a sponsored post for ClosetMaid. Every thought, opinion, and experience is 100% my own.

 Andy and I installed the pantry together, and then I did the closets in Max’s room all by myself!
 (More on that soon, promise!)
 You will need to buy or borrow a pair of bolt cutters to cut the wire shelves.
 Oh and the wire shelves are easy to cut!

-8. I absolutely recommend a wire shelf for your pantry door.
-This shelf holds all of the packaged food that comes in bags and small boxes that typically gets lost on shelves.
+I absolutely recommend a wire shelf for your pantry door.
+This shelf holds all of the packaged food that comes in bags, small boxes, and bottles that typically gets lost on shelves.

 - Top shelf: bulky things I don’t use very often like coffee pods, extra paper towels, and water bottles.